alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 > research, but the burden of being a continual producer of new research is
 > just too great for me.

 This is a quote from the Ph.D.
-Grind, which I agreed with pretty strongly.
+Grind, and 2015-me agreed with this as-is.
 Learning about new research is awesome, in the same way that taking classes is awesome, because someone has taken care to deliver a packet of knowledge as quickly and clearly as possible into your head.

-Reality is unfortunately not set up to give you insights at every step, and since research is about understanding reality, it's much more time consuming and draining to learn something new.
-I think in 2016 I 100% agree with this quote, but now I would amend it to,
+Reality is unfortunately not set up this way, and since research is about understanding reality, it's much more time consuming and draining to learn something new.

+I would now amend it to,

 > The burden of being a continual producer of new research is too great
 > without careful management.

-In hindsight, my biggest shift is getting better at work-life balance.
-I think I got more done in university, but it wasn't sustainable for my mental health.
+I got much better at work-life balance once I left univerisity.
+This is definitely at the cost of my productivity.
+I got more done in school, but it wasn't sustainable for my mental health.
-There's a sweet spot where I feel like I can make research progress without burning out, and in that sweet spot research is great.

-Now, I'm pretty sure I'm not at my max potential, and I could be doing a lot more if I worked more.
-I just choose not to because life is more fun that way.
+There's a sweet spot where I feel I can do research without burning out, and in that sweet spot research is great.
+In short, I'm not at my max potential, I could be doing more if I worked more, and I just choose not to because life is more fun that way.

 Another big factor was that I didn't make much progress on any of my undergrad progress, and that left me very uncertain about whether I wanted to keep